Dog gum diseases and 5 vet-approved ways to prevent them

 (Image credit: Getty Images)

-What is dog gum disease and what causes it?
+Dog gum disease: what is it, and what causes it?

 Gum disease (properly called gingivitis) happens when the body’s immune system reacts to bacteria known as plaque that sits on the tooth surface.
 This plaque can also harden into tartar (also known as calculus), which shelters the bacteria and provides it with somewhere to stick to.